-8 A permission granted by FCA or PRA under Part 4A FSMA 2000 permitting an authorised firm to carry on regulated activities as specified in the FSMA 2000 Regulated Activities Order SI 2001/544 as amended.
+A permission granted by FCA or PRA under Part 4A FSMA 2000 permitting an authorised firm to carry on regulated activities as specified in the FSMA 2000 Regulated Activities Order SI 2001/544 as amended.
 A dual regulated firm, wishing to vary its permission, should apply to the PRA for a change - the PRA will work with the FCA to assess the application.

-5. The scope of the statutory audit of a UK bank's financial statements is no different from that of the generality of companies incorporated in the UK.
-Concerning a building society, in addition to the financial statements and the directors' report, the auditor also reports on an annual business statement which accompanies the financial statements.
+reports on an annual business statement which accompanies the financial statements.
 Further, the auditor of a building society is required to report on the summary financial statement that all building societies are obliged to prepare and send to all those members entitled to receive notice of the Annual General Meeting.